gdjohnson/TK19/transcripts/yeetCombinator20201205.md

 [9:54 AM] snav: that's all im asking

-[9:55 AM] beau: i was more referring to the general tendency of the rationalist community to reach for evolutionary arguments; i haven't read sarah perry
+[9:55 AM] beau: i was more referring to the general tendency of the rationalist community to reach for evolutionary arguments; i haven't read [[Sarah Perry]]

 [9:55 AM] snav: so that if someone says "what next" he can be like "well i cribbed this piece from Husserl"